Gradient Descent Algorithm in Machine Learning

 Learning parameter (α)

-The learning parameter is a value that determines the size of the adjustments made to the model's parameters during the training process.
-It is used in the "update step" to decide the amount by which the parameters should be changed to minimize the cost function.
-In other words, the learning rate controls the step size taken towards finding the optimal values for the model parameters.
+The learning parameter is a value that determines the sizemodel's adjustments made to the model’s parameters during the trai"ing process" It is used in the “update step” to decide how much parameters should be changed to minimize the cost function.
+In other words, the learning rate controls the step size to find the optimal values for the model parameters.

 Partial derivative

-In the above equation, the cost function (J) depends on both parameters (θ0 and θ1).
-So taking partial derivative of J with respect to one parameter (for example, θ0) means calculating the derivative of J while treating the other parameter (θ1) as a constant.
-In other words, partial differentiation of the cost function with respect to one parameter calculates how the cost changes with respect to just that one parameter, while holding the value of the other parameter constant.
+The above equation's cost function (J) depends on both parameters (θ0 and θ1).
+So taking a partial derivative of J with respect to one parameter (for example, θ0) means calculating the derivative of J while treating the other parameter (θ1) as a constant.
+In other words, partial differentiation of the cost function with respect to one parameter calculates how the cost changes with respect to that, while keeping the value of the other parameter constant.

 Common error while implementing Gradient Descent